powercomp750/SRMInsider/README.md

   ```

 * Launch ```main.html``` to get started.

+## Codebase

+Entire project is coded in HTML5, CSS and plain JavaScript.
+External resources used are:

+* Google fonts
+* Font awesome icons
+* All images in <code>Images</code> folder.

+This project is deployed using [Netlify](https://www.netlify.com/)

 ## Project structure

-For this project following files are used having their own usecases:
+For this project following files are used having their own use cases:

 * <code>main.html</code>

-  Elegent UI with our campus buildings in background.
+  Elegant UI with our campus buildings in background.
 Here only working button is <code>Campus Map</code> and ``` Login interface ```.

 * <code>login.html</code>